anksu2024/asarraf.github.io/_posts/2020-11-28-linkedin-learning-notebook-feature-redesign.md

 > Before moving any further, please note that this article documents my opinions to make LinkedIn Learning a better self-development platform.
 Ideally, organizations give deep thought to the features to implement in order to facilitate the best possible User Experience.
 Nevertheless, in the real world, multiple technical, business, and financial constraints need to be respected leading to the prioritization of features that go live.

 ## Scope of this article:
-For the purpose of this UX case study, I will limit the scope to Note-taking functionality.
+For the purpose of this UX case study, I will limit the scope to the Note-taking functionality.
-I will be providing some suggestions on how it can be improved further.
+I will be providing my thoughts on how it can be improved further.
-Also, we confine ourselves only to textual notes taking that LinkedIn Learning currently provides.
+Also, we confine ourselves only to textual notes taking LinkedIn Learning currently provides.
 ## My motivation behind the case study:
 1. #GoGreen: Lesser physical notes means lesser deforestation, reduced industrial water usage, and reduced plastic waste (pens).
 2. #Inclusion: Economically struggling learners, don't need to spend money on Stationery.